stewart-southwell/terraform-azurerm-network-secure/README.md

-# terraform-azurerm-network-secure
+# terraform-azurerm-service-fabric-network-secure
-Terraform module that creates a virtual network with subnets in a secure configuration
+Terraform module that creates a virtual network with subnets in a secure configuration for use with Azure Service Fabric.